amireson/amireson.github.io/opportunities.md

 </p>

 Each PhD is fully funded and available immediately.
 The students will be based in Saskatoon within the Global Institute for Water Security, the leading center for water resources research in Canada.
 Portions of the work will be carried out at Baker Creek.
 There can be options to work remotely for parts of the program when coursework has been completed, and when not in the field.
 The students will be members of Dr Ireson's and Dr Whitfield's lab groups, and engage with other students working in these groups.
 The students will also work closely with Environment and Climate Change Canada, and gain experience of research work within that organization.
 There will be opportunities to attend national and international conferences, and students will be mentored to publish their work in high impact journals.
 We are dedicated to equity, diversity and inclusion and will seek out individuals that will enrich our work and mutual learning environment.

+If you are interested, please contact Andrew (<a href="mailto:andrew.ireson@usask.ca">andrew.ireson@usask.ca</a>).
+The positions will remain open until filled.